Wayward Children

 Wayward Children is a series of fantasy novellas by American author Seanan McGuire.
-It takes place at a boarding school for children who have journeyed to magical lands and been forcibly returned to the "real" world.
+It takes place at a boarding school for children who have journeyed to magical lands and been forcibly returned to the real world.
 The volumes alternate between being set at the school versus showing the lives of the children while they were in their alternate worlds.

+In 2022, the series won the Hugo Award for Best Series.